RWA & Private Credit

 February 24, 2026

 Real-world asset (RWA) lending changes that equation fundamentally.
-By tokenizing traditional financial assets — invoices, real estate, trade receivables, treasury bills — and bringing them on-chain, RWA lending connects DeFi capital pools to the productive economy.
+By tokenizing traditional financial assets and bringing them on-chain, RWA lending connects DeFi capital pools to productive economic activity.
+This isn't theoretical anymore — as of early 2025, RWA protocols represent billions in tokenized assets, and I've been digging into how this actually works.

 Risk Warning: RWA lending involves significant risks including credit default, legal uncertainty, smart contract vulnerabilities, and regulatory risk.
 This article is for educational purposes and does not constitute financial or investment advice.